andywaltlova/BookReservation/README.md

 - Target SDK version: 30 (Android 10.0+)

 ### WHY
-The purpose of this application is to make library work more efficient.
+The purpose of this application is to make librarians work more efficient.
 Now there is no need to walk around the printer and check if a new request is printed.
 As a library, we guarantee 20 minutes to process each book request, so it's important for staff to find out about new requests as soon as possible, regardless of where they are in the library.
+All book requests that are displayed in the application always have one of three colors - green, orange or red.
+Color indicates remaining time to process given book request in guaranteed time.
+- &#x1F4D7; Green - plenty of time
+- &#x1F4D2; Orange - half of the guaranteed time is gone
+- &#x1F4D5; Red - guaranteed time has expired

 ### API response
 The image below illustrates the API response that is used to retrieve current book reservations.
 For our purposes, the application uses the time, date, barcode and location number fields.
 Currently there is option to set custom URL to API, but it will work only with exact same response structure as illustrated by image below.